Exploring the origins of perpendicular magnetic anisotropy in amorphous Tb-Co via changes in medium-range ordering: Discussion

-The films grown at room temperature and 300$^{\circ}$C were selected for tilted FEM analysis to understand the relationship between temperature-mediated atomic texturing during deposition and orientationally anisotropic MRO \cite{kennedy2020}.
-In this measurement, FEM data is acquired at varying stage tilt angles, which enables us to deduce the relative change in bond lengths associated with the MRO in the in- and out-of-plane directions.
-Because the diffraction patterns contain information about d-spacings perpendicular to the direction of the beam, as the effective angle between the beam and the sample is varied, any changes in bond length between the in- and out-of plane directions in the film will cause an ellipticity in diffraction pattern (Supplemental Materials).
+The films grown at 20$^{\circ}$C and 300$^{\circ}$C were selected for tilted FEM analysis to understand the relationship between temperature-mediated atomic texturing during deposition and orientationally anisotropic MRO \cite{kennedy2020}.
+In this measurement, FEM data is acquired at varying stage tilt angles, which enables us to deduce the relative change in bond lengths associated with the MRO in the IP and OOP directions.
+Because the diffraction patterns contain information about d-spacings perpendicular to the direction of the beam, as the effective angle between the beam and the sample is varied, any changes in bond length between the IP and OOP directions in the film will cause an ellipticity in diffraction pattern (Supplemental Materials).
 This effect is similar to ellipticity in diffraction data caused by anisotropic strain, although in our case, decoupling the influences of strain and changes in preferential atomic orientations is not possible.
 For this reason, we consider changes in the major axis of the fitted ellipse to correspond broadly to changes in the average bond length, $l$, as a function of orientation through the film. \textit{l}$_{xx}$ is along the x-axis, \textit{l}$_{zz}$ in the y-z plane along the z'-axis, and \textit{l}$_{xx}$ bisects the x' and z' directions.

-The stage tilt is limited to 40$^{\circ}$ in the TitanX, but the out-of-plane bond length can be extrapolated from measurements at lower angles by considering the geometry of the experiment and the influence of infinitesimal shifts in bond length on the diffraction data, which gives a $\sin^2$ dependence to the projected out-of-plane bond length.
+The stage tilt is limited to 40$^{\circ}$ in the TitanX, but the OOP bond length can be extrapolated from measurements at lower angles by considering the geometry of the experiment and the influence of infinitesimal shifts in bond length on the diffraction data, which gives a $\sin^2$ dependence to the projected OOP bond length.
 As shown in Fig.~\ref{fig:fig3}, \textit{l}$_{xx}$ is modeled with a linear fit and \textit{l}$_{xz}$ is modeled with a $\sin^2$$/\sqrt{2}$ dependence.
 The geometric origins of these terms are illustrated in the Supplemental Materials.